-- (a) For each SCE, your gross margin guarantee, deductible amount, and maximum premium for the insurance period are as shown on your summary of insurance. - (b) An SCE must be submitted on our form within the sales period for each insurance period in which you desire coverage.
-There can be multiple SCEs for the same insurance period, same months in the insurance period, and the same sales closing date, but they cannot cover the same cattle. - (c) The SCE must include the following information, as applicable: - (1) Your deductible amount. - (2) Your target marketings for any month within the insurance period in which you desire coverage. - (3) The practice/insurance period. - (4) The effective date of coverage. - (d) You may sign the SCE: - (1) Before the coverage prices and premium rates are published by RMA, provided that the SCE form contains all information required in section 3(c) and you have signed the SCE not earlier than 14 calendar days before the effective date.
-You may revise or withdraw the SCE at any time up to 1:30 PM Central Time on the effective date.
+- (a) For each SCE, your gross margin guarantee, deductible amount, and maximum premium for the insurance period are as shown on your summary of coverage. - (b) An SCE must be submitted on our form within the sales period for each insurance period in which you desire coverage.
+There can be multiple SCEs for the same insurance period, same months in the insurance period, and the same sales closing date, but they cannot cover the same cattle. - (c) The SCE must include the following information, as applicable: - (1) Your deductible amount. - (2) Your target marketings for any month within the insurance period in which you desire coverage. - (3) The practice/insurance period. - (4) The effective date of coverage. - (d) You may sign the SCE: - (1) Before the coverage prices and premium rates are published by RMA, provided that the SCE form contains all information required in section

-- (2) After the coverage prices and premium rates are published by RMA, provided that the SCE is signed during the sales period. - (e) Target marketings for any month of an insurance period cannot be greater than production capacity for that month. - (f) No indemnity will be owed, but you will still be responsible for any premiums owed, if we find that your marketing report: - Is not supported by written, verifiable records in accordance with the definition of marketing report; or - (2) Fails to accurately report actual marketings or other material information. - (g) Coverage can be purchased from the time during the sales period or as otherwise specified in the Special Provisions.
+- 3(c) and you have signed the SCE not earlier than 14 calendar days before the effective date.
+You may revise or withdraw the SCE at any time up to 1:30 PM Central Time on the effective date. - (2) After the coverage prices and premium rates are published by RMA, provided that the SCE is signed during the sales period. - (e) Target marketings for any month of an insurance period cannot be greater than production capacity for that month. - (f) No indemnity will be owed, but you will still be responsible for any premiums owed, if we find that your marketing report: - Is not supported by written, verifiable records in accordance with the definition of marketing report; or - (2) Fails to accurately report actual marketings or other material information. - (g) Coverage can be purchased from the time during the sales period or as otherwise specified in the Special Provisions.
 Coverage is not available for purchase if expected margins are not available on RMA's website. - (h) Sales of LGM for Cattle may be suspended for the next sales period if extraordinary events occur that interfere with the effective functioning of the corn, feeder cattle, or live cattle commodity markets.
-Evidence of such events may include, but is not limited to, consecutive limit down moves in the live cattle futures markets or consecutive limit up moves in the feeder cattle and/or corn futures markets. - (i) In accordance with section 17, you may not have any other FCIC reinsured livestock policy covering the same class of livestock for any month for which you have target marketings or have any other FCIC reinsured livestock policy covering the same insured livestock at the same time.
+Evidence of such events may include, but is not limited to, consecutive limit down moves in the live cattle futures markets or consecutive limit up moves in the feeder cattle and/or corn futures markets. - (i) In accordance with section 17, you may not have any other FCIC reinsured livestock policy covering the same class of livestock for any month for which you have target marketings or have any other FCIC reinsured livestock policy covering the same insured livestock at the same time. - (j) If you insure any cattle under this policy, you and any person with a substantial beneficial interest in you are prohibited from offsetting any of the coverage provided by this policy for the purpose of subsidy capture, such as through contracts traded on a commodity exchange.
+Violation of this prohibition will result in the application of available administrative, civil or criminal remedies.